WayneStilwell/waynestilwell.github.io/_posts/2019-08-27-laravel-migration-errors.markdown

 }
 ```

 I would not have encountered this SQL error if I had copied his code verbatim.
-However, he had us generate the migration files using `php artisan make:model XYZ -mfr'.
+However, he had us generate the migration files using `php artisan make:model XYZ -mfr`.
 This auto-generated the `id` and timestamp fields for us.

 Notice in the instructor's code above how the `id` fields are created using the `increments()` method?